cah-irene-thomas/Library-Book-Search-and-Reservation-System/README.md

                     * Display of book's cover page

           2. Prioritize the user stories based on their importance and implementation complexity
-          3. You can use lucid or any other tools for this activity
+          3. You can use lucid/mural or any other tools for this activity